keithjgrant/Taming-CSS/Crawling/chapter2.md

 `padding` is also a shorthand property for top, right, bottom, and left values.
 You can also use `padding-top`, `padding-right`, etc. to set them one at a time.

+One last border property that can be convenient is `border-radius`.
+This is used to make the corners of our element round.  `border-radius: 3px;` gives an element slightly rounded corners, while a higher value such as `15px` rounds them off much more.
+If the element has equal height and width, a border radius equals to half its height will change the element's shape into a circle.

 ## Links

 When starting a new project, one of the first thing you'll generally want to style are links.
 These require some special selectors: